nextflow-io/training/docs/basic_training/processes.md

 In the above example, the process is only executed twice because the process stops when a channel has no more data to be processed.

-However, what happens if you replace value x with a `value` channel?
+However, what happens if you replace value `x` with a `value` channel?

-Compare the previous example with the following one :
+Compare the previous example with the following one:

 ```groovy linenums="1"
 input1 = Channel.value(1)